xchellx/makecode/README.md

 Simply run `./compile.sh` at root directory of project.
 This script uses GCC to compile the sources.
 It also computes the md5, sha1, and sha256 hash of the compiled result afterwards using `md5sum`, `sha1sum`, and `sha256sum`.
-You can pass `asan` as the first argument to the script to build a debug build with AddressSanitizer (this isn't supported on a Windows build).
+You can pass `asan` as the first argument to the script to build a debug build with AddressSanitizer (this isn't supported on a Windows build) with all warnings to be printed.
 For building for Windows, run `./compile.sh` with MSYS2 MinGW x64 or run `.\compile.bat`.

 ## Credits
 - Shio, SirMangler, and many others for their work on PrimeHack, a modification of Dolphin Emulator to allow for FPS